 And so it was.

-At the moment the S.R. hit, we were already on our way out of XV’s atmosphere.
-The last of the beacons’ glimmers shielded us from the death-beams, and we soared out into far orbit.
+At the moment the silver missile hit XV’s surface, we were already on our way out of the planet’s atmosphere.
+The last of the light beacons’ glimmers shielded us from the death-beams, and we soared out into far orbit.

 A graveyard awaited us.

-Clouds of dark powder floated in the void, the remains of thousands of Strigoi scythe-ships.
+Clouds of dark powder floated in the void, the remains of thousands of Strigoi ships.

 Metal spun through the emptiness, sprinkled with the remains of the humans who’d died.

 Together, we gazed at the screen.
-XV Prime’s surface, already cratered from the other, weaker S.R.’s, began to change color.
+The planet’s surface, already cratered from the other, weaker weapons, began to change color.
 From black to translucent silver, it went, and from hard, inflexible bone to brittle glass.
 Towers once black and mighty collapsed under their own weight.
-A full quarter of the planet shattered all at once.
+A full quarter of the planet shattered.

 I tried to imagine the sound, but I couldn’t.